Fell Foot Park: History

+Current park

-The manager's house (originally built as a gas works), several boathouses including one converted to a cafe, and a workshop and dock are Grade II listed buildings.
-They were constructed for Col. G.J.M.
-Ridehalgh.
-A local sailing and rowing club is located at the park and rowing boat and kayak hire is available during summer months.
+The manager's house (originally a gas works which provided lighting for the estate), the boathouses (including one converted to a cafe), a workshop, and the dock are all Grade II listed buildings.

+A local sailing and rowing club is located at the park, and rowing boat and kayak hire is available during summer months.
 Other facilities include car parking, toilets, a gift shop and a playground.

 Between March and September, Windermere Lake Cruises operate a passenger ferry service from Lakeside station to Fell Foot.
 At Lakeside, connection can be made to the same company's steamer service to Bowness-on-Windermere and the preserved Lakeside and Haverthwaite Railway.

 The park's buildings were flooded during the 2015–16 Great Britain and Ireland floods.

 A new watersports centre opened at the north end of the park in 2018.
 The park holds regular events, including a parkrun event every Saturday and the All England Open Stone Skimming Championships every August.